srini-modus/API-docs/forgot_password.md

 ```
 On the `reset-password` page, the registered user has to enter his new password and confirm new password.
 Then his password will be successfully changed.

-2. Anonymous user enters a random email to reset password,
+2. Anonymous user enters a random email to reset the password,

-If the email is registered with the system, he will receive an email with password reset hyperlink.
+If the email is registered with the system, he will receive an email containing a password reset hyperlink.
 If the email is not registered with the system, he dont receive any email.In both cases the response
 code is 200.